 Putting them all together

-2. Finely mince parsley with a sharp knife (make sure parsley is completely dry before chopping)
+3. Finely chop herbs with a sharp knife (make sure everything is dry before chopping).
+Finely dice the tomatoes.

 4. At this point you could store everything in the refrigerator (well covered) for up to a day.